xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SORT**?(orientation, key1, order1, type, custom)

-Orientation    is a number specifying whether to sort by rows or columns.
+Orientation&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether to sort by rows or columns.
 Enter 1 to sort top to bottom or 2 to sort left to right.

-Key1    is a reference to the cell or cells you want to use as the first sort key.
+Key1&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell or cells you want to use as the first sort key.
 The sort key identifies which column to sort by when sorting rows or which row to sort by when sorting columns.
 For a PivotTable report, if type is 1, then key1 is a cell reference which indicates what value to sort by.
 There are two ways to specify sort keys:

 <table>
 <tbody>